Association Croquet Refereeing

 A hampered shot in which a fault may be committed should be watched by a referee.
-(Picture of Russell Bretherton at Surbiton)

 Becoming a Referee

-After two years experience as a qualified referee, you can retake the examination, with two examiners for the practical, to become a Championship Referee by achieving the higher pass mark.
+After two years of experience as a qualified referee, you can retake the examination, with two examiners for the practical, to become a Championship Referee by achieving the higher pass mark.

 Often there is insufficient time to administer the examinations immediately after a course.
 If you have attended a course and want to try the exam, please contact a local Examining Referee, who will be delighted to work with you towards your qualification.